nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * Undo and Redo feature
   * UndoCommand in HealthContact is a new command which AB3 does not have.
   * RedoCommand in HealthContact is a new command which AB3 does not have.
-  * They have to be implemented in the way such that the undo and redo commands are able to undo and redo the commands that are related to the respective entities, i.e. Patient, Appointment and Bill
+  * UndoCommand undoes the previous command entered that changes the state of the data, whereas the RedoCommand redoes the previous command entered.
-  * They have to cater to the edge cases in Sort, Select and Listcommands.
+  * They have to cater to the edge cases in Sort, Select and List commands.
   * They have to be implemented in such a way where commands which do not change the state of HealthContact e.g. (List, Select, Find) will not be able to be undone or redone.

 * Sort feature
   * SortPatientCommand, SortAppointmentCommand and SortBillCommand in HealthContact are new commands which AB3 does not have.
-  * They have to be implemented in the way such that the sort commands are able to sort the respective entities, i.e. Patient, Appointment and Bill
+  * They have to be implemented in the way such that the sort commands are able to sort the respective entities, i.e. patient, appointment and bill
   * They are implemented in a way such that they are able to sort fields case-insensitively.

 * Select feature
   * SelectPatientCommand, SelectAppointmentCommand and SelectBillCommand in HealthContact are new commands which AB3 does not have.
-  * They have to be implemented in the way such that the select commands are able to select the respective entities, i.e. Patient, Appointment and Bill
+  * SelectPatientCommand, SelectAppointmentCommand and SelectBillCommand selects a patient, appointment and bill respectively to view their details.
   * They are implemented in a way such that select commands can be done by selecting the index of the entity in the list of the respective entity.

 * Set bill payment status feature
   * SetPaidCommand and SetUnpaidCommand in HealthContact are new commands which AB3 does not have.
-  * They have to be implemented in the way such that the setpaid and setunpaid commands are able to set the Bill as paid or unpaid.
+  * SetPaidCommand and SetUnpaidCommand set the payment status of a bill to paid and unpaid respectively.